Bologna tramway: History

 On 7 March 2019, the mayor of Bologna officially announced plans to build a new citywide tramway network.

 As of June 2022, the tender for the executive design and construction of tramway line 1 (red line) has been awarded: the whole line is expected to be operational by 2026.
 Funding for construction of line 2 (green line) was approved by the Italian Ministry of Infrastructure and Transport in November 2021; activation is also expected by 2026.
 A further segment of line 2 (blue line) was announced on 11 December 2021, with completion to be expected at a later date than the first two lines.
 Construction of the first line started on 26 April 2023, while construction of the second line started on 8 August 2024.

+On 8 September 2026, the first CAF tram arrived in Bologna at the Borgo Panigale depot.
+Initially, testing of the vehicle would occur within the depot before later in the month doing test runs in the street between the depot and Via Cavalieri Ducati.

 Network

 As of August 2024, construction of the following tram lines is underway: